yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 The transform we are going to do involves changing the tree's branching factor, as well as pulling the child nodes' bounding volumes into the parent node.
 In some sense, this is the core idea of the raytracer codebase (and this article).
-At that time I was happy that I came up with on my own, but it looks obvious in hindsight.
+At the time I was very happy that I came up with it on my own, but it looks obvious in hindsight.
 Cursory internet search also says other people also do this [wide-bvh].

 [wide-bvh]: Chips & Cheese talks about AMD raytracing hardware having 8-wide BVH in this article: https://chipsandcheese.com/p/rdna-4s-raytracing-improvements.
 Also, this 2008 articles essentially talks about the same thing as we did: https://jo.dreggn.org/home/2008_qbvh.pdf.

-However, before we get to the exciting wide BVH, there is one last piece of housekeeping to address.
+However, before we get to the exciting wide BVH, there is one last piece of housekeeping.
 In the previous version of the code, both types of BVH nodes were stored in a single array and we interpretted their contents based on the the type tag.

 Since we are about to do SIMD, we would like to leave the heterogeneous tree nodes behind.
 There's two problems with it, the main one being the memory we have to load when we walk it.
-We want to make sure that each loaded byte in a cache line counts.
+We want to make sure that each loaded byte and cache line counts.
 Towards that end, we would like to have the nodes contain only what we need, align them to cache lines and make sure they do not straddle cache line boundaries.
-This is not impossible to do for the heterogenous tree, but it is simpler to think about when the two kinds of nodes are not stored in the same array.
+This is not impossible to do for the heterogenous tree, but at least for me it is simpler to think about it when the two kinds of nodes are not stored in the same array.
 The second problem is memory use.
-This is not such a big deal today, but still it would be nice if we allocated only what we used.
+This is not such a big deal today [ram-spikes], but still it would be nice if we allocated only what we used.

+[ram-spikes]: Although the RAM prices are rather high today.

 Our new BVH has two kinds of nodes, each stored in their own array.
-The inner nodes contain indices that point into either inner nodes or leaf nodes.
+The inner nodes contain indices that point into either inner or leaf nodes.
 The leaf nodes only contain triangle and material data.

 ```
 BVH :: struct {